Approximate propagation of normal distributions for stochastic optimal control of nonsmooth systems: Initial value problems with uncertain initial value

 For IVP with smooth dynamics (or in general for smooth nonlinear transformations of random variables) a standard approach to approximate the uncertainty propagation is based on linearization.
 Examples include widely used methods such as the Extended Kalman Filter \cite{Stengel1986}.
 There are two major variants: (i) linearization of the right-hand side of the ODE, and (ii) linearization of the integration map.

 In the first variant, after substituting $f$ by its first-order Taylor approximation at the mean, the expectations in \eqref{eq:moment_dot} can be analytically computed as

-This is exact for the case that $f$ is an affine function.
-Thus, the resulting approximate propagation of the first two moments is defined by the IVP
+When computing the expectation in \eqref{eq:moment_dot_taylor_cov}, the first term vanishes due to $\EXV_{x\sim\calX} \{ x - \mean_\calX \} = 0$, cf. \eqref{eq:def_mean}.
+The second term yields the covariance \eqref{eq:def_cov} premultiplied by a constant (with respect to the expectation operator).
+The approximation in \eqref{eq:moment_dot_taylor} is exact for the case that $f$ is an affine function.
+The resulting approximate propagation of the first two moments is defined by the IVP

-Unsurprisingly, the covariance dynamics are in the form of the continous time differential Lyapunov equation \cite{Soederstroem2002}, i.e., the covariance dynamics of a linear system.
+Unsurprisingly, the covariance dynamics are in the form of the continuous time differential Lyapunov equation \cite{Soederstroem2002}, i.e., the covariance dynamics of a linear system.

-While in the preceding approach the uncertainty propagation is given in continous time, in direct optimal control the dynamics are usually considered only on a discrete time grid.
+While in the preceding approach the uncertainty propagation is given in continuous time, in direct optimal control the dynamics are usually considered only on a discrete time grid.
 Thus an alternative approach, corresponding to the second variant, is to discretize the dynamics first and only then consider uncertainty.
 Let $f_h(x_k) \defeq x(h; x_k)$ denote the integration of the dynamics over the discretization time step $h$ given the initial value $x_k$, such that $x_{k+1} = f_h(x_k)$.
+Note that in practice, this integration map is typically approximated by standard numerical integration schemes, cf., e.g., \cite{Rawlings2017}.
 Then, given $x_k \sim \calX_k$, we can approximate the expectations as

 This results in the approximate propagation